Nicholas V of Krnov

-Nicholas V, Duke of Krnov (also known as Nicholas II of Opava-Ratibor; Mikuláš V. Krnovský; 1409–1452) was a member of the Přemyslid dynasty.
+Nicholas V, Duke of Krnov (also known as Nicholas II of Opava-Ratibor; Mikuláš V. Krnovský; c. early 15th century – 1452) was a member of the Přemyslid dynasty.
 He was Duke of Racibórz, Krnov, Bruntál and Rybnik.
 All these duchies were situated in Silesia, then part of the Crown of Bohemia.

-Life

-Nicholas was older son of John "the Iron" and Helena of Lithuania (niece of King Wladyslaw II Jagiello of Poland).
-He was born in 1409.
+Nicholas was the elder son of John "the Iron" and Helena of Lithuania (a niece of King Władysław II Jagiełło of Poland).
+His exact date of birth is unknown, but historians place it in the early 15th century.

-Nicholas and his younger brother Wenceslaus II were minors when their father died in 1424, their mother, Helena of Lithuania acted as regent until 1428.
-Until 1449, she styled herself as Lady of Pszczyna, suggesting that she had received Pless as her jointure.
-Nicholas V and Wenceslaus II ruled their duchy jointly until October 15, 1437, at which time they divided their inheritance.
+Nicholas and his younger brother Wenceslaus II were minors when their father died in 1424.
+Their mother, Helena of Lithuania, acted as regent until 1428.
+Until 1449, she styled herself Lady of Pszczyna, suggesting that she had received Pless as her jointure.
+Nicholas V and Wenceslaus II ruled their duchy jointly until 15 October 1437, when they divided their inheritance.
 Nicholas V received Krnov, Bruntál, Rybnik, Wodzisław Śląski, and Baborów, while Wenceslaus II received Racibórz, Żytna, and Pilchowice.
-Nicholas had to inherited Pszczyna after his mother death.
+Nicholas inherited Pszczyna after his mother's death.

-In 1433, a Hussite army passing through the Váh valley devastated Racibórz and prepared to hand it to Duke Bolko V of Opole, who supported the Hussites.
-However, Nicholas V reconquered Racibórz.
-In 1436, Nicholas V also conquered the Duchy of Głubczyce, which was owned by Duke Wenceslaus II of Opava, who retaliated by conquering Żory.
-In 1437, Nicholas V and Wenceslaus II of Opava reached a compromise.
+In 1433, a Hussite army passing through the Váh valley devastated Racibórz and prepared to hand it over to Duke Bolko V of Opole, who supported the Hussites.
+Nicholas V, however, reconquered Racibórz.
+In 1436, he also captured the Duchy of Głubczyce, which was then controlled by Duke Wenceslaus II of Opava.
+Wenceslaus retaliated by seizing Żory.
+In 1437, Nicholas V and Wenceslaus II reached a compromise.

 In 1443, Nicholas allied himself with Dukes William of Opava, Przemyslaus II of Cieszyn, and Henry IX of Żagań-Głogów against the robber barons who infested Silesia.

 Nicholas V died in 1452.
-Initially, his sons John IV and Wenceslaus III ruled jointly.
-However, in 1464, they divided their inheritance, with John IV taking Krnov and Wodzisław Śląski and Wenceslaus III taking Rybnik, Pless and Żory.
+His sons, John IV and Wenceslaus III, initially ruled jointly.
+In 1464, they divided their inheritance, with John IV receiving Krnov and Wodzisław Śląski, and Wenceslaus III receiving Rybnik, Pless, and Żory.